 If you’re wondering which tools other successful support teams use to do their jobs, check out this inside look at the tools companies such as Basecamp, Cozy, Loco2, and Trello have chosen for their custom, multi-channel support stacks.
 Also, Respond by Buffer offers a well-curated roundup of customer support tools.

-Community resources for customer support
+Community groups and resources for customer support

 12. “Support support groups”: Consultant and former GitHub support VP Sonya Green recommends finding (or creating your own) “support support group” — a small group of other support professionals across different companies with whom you can compare notes and help one another and your respective teams learn and grow.
 “A huge power-up for me was hearing about those at companies with scaling problems beyond what I had,” Green says.
 “I got to see the road ahead — bumps I could start to predict, or extrapolate on what I learned to come up with better ideas.”